thenextbilliononline/data/README.md

 > Does internet access correlate with the chosen indicators of inequality?

-$H_0$: Internet penetration rates are not correlated with the chosen equity indicators.
+Null: Internet penetration rates are not correlated with the chosen equity indicators.

-$H_A$: Internet penetrateion rates are correlated with the chosen equity indicator.
+Alternate: Internet penetrateion rates are correlated with the chosen equity indicator.

 > Do the economic indicators have a stronger affect on internet access than the social equity indicators?

-$H_0$: Economic indicators have a stronger effect than social measurements on Internet access.
+Null: Economic indicators have a stronger effect than social measurements on Internet access.

-$H_A$: Economic indicators do not have a stronger effect than social measurements on Internet access.
+Alternate: Economic indicators do not have a stronger effect than social measurements on Internet access.

 ## Motivation